Want to share what you like about MassLegalHelp with us?

 How much does it cost?

-Massachusetts does not limit the fee notaries can charge to witness and notarize your signature.
-Many notaries wll notarize your signature for free, but some places like UPS stores may charge you up to $10.
+Massachusetts does not limit the fee notaries can charge.
+Many notaries will notarize your signature for free, but some places like UPS stores may charge you up to $10.
 Sometimes they charge more if you do not make an appointment.
 So, phone ahead or check their website.

 Note